The reasoning.json Protocol

 # Install

-pip install cryptography json-canon dnspython requests
+pip install cryptography rfc8785 dnspython requests

 # Generate keys + DNS record string